pilarHdez/knowledgeboost-challenge/SOW.md

 Section 2. - Requisites

-Description of Services to be completed by Globant (the “Services”):
+Description of Services to be completed by IT Company (the “Services”):
 The microservice should implement two endpoints: weather/city/{cityName}
 weather/latitude/{latitude}/longitude/{longitude}